bejaneps/trading212-trading-bot/README.md

 1. Cd to repo folder and run: `chmod +x build.sh; ./build.sh`, it will create a program executable in bin/ folder.
 2. You need Trading212 username/email and password to be able to run the program.
 3. There is a config/conf.ini file, you can put your credentials there or you can pass your credentials as program arguments.
 If you cd to bin folder and run: `./web --help`, you can view additional arguments for program or you can input them in conf.ini file.
+4. Before starting program, you have to start Selenium server, cd to selenium folder and run: `java -jar selenium-server.jar` or if you already have running instance you can skip this step.
-4. If you filled config/conf.ini with your creds, you can run program: `./web --inifile` and it will start listening on specified port(default 4000).
+5. If you filled config/conf.ini with your creds, you can run program: `./web --inifile` and it will start listening on specified port(default 4000).

 ### Docker run

 1. Pull Selenium images from Docker hub, by running following command:
     `docker pull selenium/hub:latest selenium/base:latest selenium/standalone-chrome:late selenium/standalone-firefox:latest`
-2. Run Selenium standalone server as a container (you can choose firefox or chrome):
+2. Run Selenium standalone server as a container in separate terminal window (you can choose firefox or chrome):
     `docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-firefox:latest`
 3. Build Trading212 Trading Bot image:
     `docker build -t trading212 .`